Mapped: Where Storm Ciarán will hit UK as new ‘danger to life’ warning issued

 Flying debris, blown-off roofs and power cuts expected

-Storm Ciarán is set to batter the UK this week as the Met Office has issued amber ‘danger to life’ warnings for “very strong winds” across England.
+Storm Ciarán is set to batter the UK this week as the Met Office has issued amber ‘danger to life’ warnings for “very strong winds” across England and Wales.

-Exposed coastal regions could be lashed by gusts of up to 90mph as the Met Office warned flying debris, blown-off roofs and power cuts are expected across the country.
+Exposed English coastal regions could be lashed by gusts of up to 90mph, as flying debris, blown-off roofs and power cuts are expected across the country.

-The amber warnings for wind are in place from 3am on Thursday morning until the afternoon and will affect England and Wales.
+There are both amber and yellow warnings for wind in place from Wednesday night until the end of Thursday and will affect large swathes of England and Wales.

 It comes as Northern Ireland has been hit with flooding after a night of torrential rain, which saw a city canal burst its banks in Newry, Co Down.